 Business is business.
 Don’t get carried away with wild-eyed wonder.
 If you are the hopeless creative who would bleed your business dry and still be operating as a start-up ten years on…hire a business manager.
 The worst thing you can do for your business is to have the majority of your projects being “mutual benefit” or “good exposure.”
 But HOLD ON!
 There are those clients who are absolute gems to work with; whose projects are good exposure and mutual benefit and the relationship you build has great value to you and your business.
 But you can’t fall into that trap with everyone that walks through the door.
 Getting good vibes from an upbeat personality doesn’t pay the bills; it doesn’t grow your business.

 Be prompt with your communication.

 Stay in touch with your clients; don’t wait until they call to deliver the news; whether good or bad.
 It puts you on the back foot.
 Be proactive.
-Call your clients in good times and bad, keep them abreast of progress with your projects and very importantly, have an established timeline for delivery of drafts, sign-offs, payments and evaluations and STICK TO IT.
+Call your clients in good times and bad, keep them abreast of progress with your projects, and very importantly, have an established timeline for delivery of drafts, sign-offs, payments, and evaluations and STICK TO IT.
 Answer the phone when the clients call.
-Even if it rings and your stomach turns sour because you know there may be questions requiring some painful to give answers on the other end.
+Even if it rings and your stomach turns sour because you know there may be questions requiring some painful-to-give-answers on the other end.
 If we drop the ball, we must man up and OWN IT.
 Cast no blame, tender no excuses, but offer solutions to the problem.
 That’s what the client needs to hear (and needs for us to commit to and do) above ALL else.
-Sometimes our fingers are in too many pies and none of them actually get baked.
+Sometimes our fingers are in too many pies and none of them ultimately get baked.
 Schedule your projects.
 Have a fixed day (or set of days for meetings,) instead of a sporadic meeting schedule with one every day, eating into precious creative time.